Back in March, I questioned my choice of career.

 The lessons were made up of presentations and group activities.
 I found some lessons easier than others depending on the subject – the lessons on Google Analytics and Adwords were the hardest for me!

 The course required us to complete a ‘final project’ which meant selecting a real-life company to work with, and completing a campaign for them.
-I chose to do an email marketing campaign for City CoPilot, a great small business who I use for key exchanges when I rent out my apartment in NYC.
+I chose to do an email marketing campaign for a local small business that does key exchanges and package acceptance for nearby residents.

 The course is intense as it compacts a lot of information into 10 weeks.
 As a freelancer, I was able to put aside time to complete the homework assignments and lessons, but I imagine that for someone taking the course on top of a full-time job, it would be a big commitment of time.